Shopify/tapioca/manual/compiler_actioncontrollerhelpers.md

 end
 ~~~

-this generator will produce an RBI file `user_controller.rbi` with the following content:
+this compiler will produce an RBI file `user_controller.rbi` with the following content:

 ~~~rbi
 # user_controller.rbi